Punk's Not Fed: I Ate at the CBGB Newark Airport Restaurant and It Sucked

 Related: You Can Eat Lunch in Black Flag’s Old Practice Space (If You’re Terrible)

-The place was populated by your typical array of travelers—families, 20-somethings, the elderly, and a tipsy, middle-aged couple sitting next to me (one of whom I swear I heard say “Nancy Spungen”).
+The place was populated by your typical array of travellers – families, 20-somethings, the elderly, and a tipsy, middle-aged couple sitting next to me (one of whom I swear I heard say “Nancy Spungen”).
 A support beam that appeared to be covered in graffiti and stickers was, upon closer inspection, covered in graffiti-print wallpaper.As is customary of many airport restaurants, customers ordered their meals off of iPads.

 Small, white, round speakers played a steady stream of punk and New Wave music, but unlike the deafening volumes you would have heard them at the original CBGB, they were set at such an innocuous volume that the playlist blended in with ambient terminal noise.
 I will say that “Blitzkrieg Bop” sounded particularly mournful, but that had nothing to do with the sound system, and everything to do with everything else.